Kromme Dam

-Kromme Dam (old Churchill Dam), is a multi-arch type dam located at the Kromme River (sometimes spelled Krom River), near Kareedouw, Eastern Cape, in South Africa.
+Churchill Dam, is a multi-arch type dam located at the Kromme River (sometimes spelled Krom River), near Kareedouw, Eastern Cape, in South Africa.
 It was established in 1943 and its main purpose is for municipal and industrial usage.

 Location

-Kromme Dam lies east-southeast of Kareedouw, south of the path of the Langkloof Valley (R62 road), and on the northern slopes of the Kareedouw Mountains.
+Churchill Dam lies east-southeast of Kareedouw, south of the path of the Langkloof Valley (R62 road), and on the northern slopes of the Kareedouw Mountains.
 The dam is 100 km west of Gqeberha, at 34° 00' S, 24° 29' E.

 Dimension

 The dam has a capacity of 35 million m³, is 43 m high, and has a maximum reservoir area of 2,492 km2 and a 12-m lock.
 Gravity-based pipelines bring the water to the city.

 History

 Port Elizabeth grew rapidly in the 1930s.
 George Begg, the City Engineer, suggested building a dam on the Krom, the closest river with plentiful and good-quality water.
 Although construction began in 1936, it would not be finished until after World War II.
 In 1942, it was decided to name the dam after Sir Winston Churchill in honor of his prominent role in that war.
 Gen. Jan Smuts dedicated it in 1948.